simonpjones/robot_simulation/README.md

 # Robot Simulation
-Robot Simulation is a simulator of a robot that moves along a tabletop.
+Robot Simulation is a simulator of a robot that moves along a table.

 ## Usage
-Robot Simulation reads instructions from using REPL, executing them one at a time until 'exit' is entered.
+Robot Simulation reads instructions Command Line input using REPL, executing lines one at a time until 'EXIT' command is entered.

 ### Valid Commands

 #### PLACE X,Y,FACING

 Places the robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
-If the robot is already placed, issuing another valid PLACE command will place the robot in the newly specified location.
+If the robot is already placed, inputting another valid PLACE command will place the robot in the new location.

 #### MOVE

-Moves the toy robot one unit forward in the direction it is currently facing.
+Moves the toy robot one step forward in the direction it is currently facing.

 #### LEFT